Pakistan men's national field hockey team: The Golden Era (1958–1984)

 In 1960 Rome Olympics where Pakistan played against in a group with Australia, Poland and Japan, winning all the matches.
 Pakistan then played the quarter-final round with Germany, winning the match 2–1 and advanced to the semi-final round where they defeated Spain.
 Pakistan eventually won the gold medal, defeating India 1–0 with a goal by Naseer Bunda in the final round held at the Olympic Velodrome and ended India's run of six successive gold medals at the Summer Olympic Games.

 In the 1962 Asian Games, Pakistan earned its second gold medal with Chaudhry Ghulam Rasool as the captain leading the team to another successive award.
 However, during the 1964 Tokyo Olympics the national team ended up as runners-up for the second time after losing 1–0 to India in the final as well as finishing runners-up in the 1966 Asian Games held in Bangkok, Thailand.

 Pakistan won its second Olympic Games gold medal in Mexico at the 1968 Summer Olympics.
 It fielded what has since then often been considered the best hockey squad ever led by captain Tariq Aziz with Saeed Anwar, Khalid Mahmood, Gulraiz Akhtar and Tariq Niazi.
 Even though Rasool had retired, this team was still a force to be reckoned with.
 They won all six of their games—against Kenya, Great Britain, Malaysia, Australia, France and the Netherlands during group play, and against West Germany in the knockout round.
 Pakistan made the final for the fourth straight Olympics, and won the gold medal, as they had in 1960, this time by defeating Australia, 2–1 with goals from Muhammad Asad Malik and Abdul Rashid.
 Rashid was the top scorer for Pakistan with seven goals; Tanvir Dar finished with six goals.

-The Golden Era (1970–1984)

 In the group stage of the 1970 Asian Games, Pakistan was competing with tournament hosts Thailand and contenders Japan for top spot and a place in the finals.
 In their first match of the group, Pakistan scored thrice against Japan to clinch their first win, followed by defeating Hong Kong 10–0 to go to the top of the group.
-The team then draw 0–0 with Thailand and progressed to the knock-out round, where they won 5–0 over Malaysia.
+The team then drew 0–0 with Thailand and progressed to the knock-out round, where they won 5–0 over Malaysia.
 In the final, Pakistan faced India, winning 1–0 and sealing their third Asian Games gold medal.

 PHF President (1967–69, 1976–84) Air Marshal Nur Khan conceived the idea of Hockey World Cup to FIH in 1969 and founded the Champions Trophy in 1978.